bbauska/Anti-Project2025/anti.md

 that understands the program and is able to work within its legislative framework (ideally, an MD).
-In addition, the Office of Population Affairs should eliminate religious discrimination in grant selections and guarantee the right of conscience and religious freedom of health care workers and participants in the Title X program.
+In addition, the Office of Population Affairs should eliminate religious discrimination in grant selections and guarantee the right of conscience and religious freedom of health care workers and participants in the Title X program.</p>

-In 2021, HHS reversed a Trump Administration regulation that required grant- ees to maintain strict physical and financial separation between Title X activity and abortion-related activity.76 Under the Biden Administration’s regulation,77 Title X activity can be conducted alongside abortion activity without strict physical and financial separation.
+<p>In 2021, HHS reversed a Trump Administration regulation that required grant- ees to maintain strict
+physical and financial separation between Title X activity and abortion-related activity.76 Under the Biden Administration’s regulation,77 Title X activity can be conducted alongside abortion activity without strict physical and financial separation.
 The regulation also requires grantees to refer for abortions despite sincere moral or religious objections.
-This effectively bans otherwise qualified pro-life grantees from participating in the program.
+This effectively bans otherwise qualified pro-life grantees from participating in the program.</p>

-HHS should rescind the Biden Administration’s regulation and reinstate the Trump Administration regulation for the program.
-It should also do this quickly (the Biden Administration completed its regulatory process and issued a final rule in less than nine months) and expand the potential grantee population beyond abortion providers like Planned Parenthood.
+<p>HHS should rescind the Biden Administration’s regulation and reinstate the Trump Administration
+regulation for the program.
+It should also do this quickly (the Biden Administration completed its regulatory process and issued a final rule in less than nine months) and expand the potential grantee population beyond abortion providers like Planned Parenthood.</p>

-Congress should complement these efforts by passing legislation such as the Title X Abortion Provider Prohibition Act,78 which would prohibit family planning grants from going to entities that perform abortions or provide funding to other entities that perform abortions.
+<p>Congress should complement these efforts by passing legislation such as the Title X Abortion Provider
+Prohibition Act,78 which would prohibit family planning grants from going to entities that perform abortions or provide funding to other entities that perform abortions.
 This would help to protect the integrity of the Title X program even under an abortion-friendly Administration.”
 [Department of Health and Human